victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 The Interactor class must also initiate the server request via the Connector, and convert the results into model objects.
-You'll override the `createConnector` method to create a Connector instance that initiates the request.
-If your Screenlet implements fluent pagination, as Bookmark List Screenlet does, your `createConnector` method must convert the page number (the Interactor's `page` attribute) to the page's start and end record numbers.
+You'll override the `createListPageConnector` method to create a Connector instance that initiates the request.
+Your `createListPageConnector` method must convert the page number (the Interactor's `page` attribute) to the page's start and end record numbers.
 Use the `firstRowForPage` method to do this.
 Add the following `createConnector` method to the `BookmarkListPageLoadInteractor`:

-    override public func createConnector() -> PaginationLiferayConnector {
+    public override func createListPageConnector() -> PaginationLiferayConnector {
         let screenlet = self.screenlet as!
 BaseListScreenlet

         return BookmarkListPageLiferayConnector(
             startRow: screenlet.firstRowForPage(self.page),
             endRow: screenlet.firstRowForPage(self.page + 1),